 What are the differences in resources and programs between Wilkinsburg and the City?

 Wilkinsburg Police offer a Citizen’s Police Academy, Youth Police Academy, Community Emergency Response Team training, and a program to coordinate block clubs.
-Eastern Area PreHospital Services, who currently provides EMS for the Borough, offers a Car Seat Safety program, CPR/stop the bleed classes to any organization that requests them for little to no cost, and free flu shots to anyone who wants them on a yearly basis in the Borough4.
+Eastern Area PreHospital Services, who currently provides EMS for the Borough, offers a Car Seat Safety program, a Narcan leave behind program4 CPR/stop the bleed classes to any organization that requests them for little to no cost, and free flu shots to anyone who wants them on a yearly basis in the Borough5.
 The Borough also has access to programs that install free smoke detectors, teach prevention of fire and fire-related injuries, and offer weather emergency training.
 The Borough relies on Allegheny County for services such as homicide investigations.
 Neither department requires officers to live within their respective communities.

 Pittsburgh has a much larger and comprehensive set of programs.
 The Office of Community Outreach coordinates numerous programs such as Safer Together Pittsburgh initiative, STOP the Violence initiative, Sports with Officers, Cops & Cones, Chess with Cops, and Cops & Kids Camp.
 The City also has a community safety website for reporting anonymous tips, real-time crime alerts, and general public safety information.
 Like the Borough, the Pittsburgh Bureau of Police has a Citizen’s Police Academy and one for students.
 Programs offered through the Bureau of Fire would be the same that Borough residents can currently access.
 The Pittsburgh EMS COPE program provides health screenings and training to residents.
 Any City resident can request a free consultation in person or virtually to properly fit a child car seat in their vehicle.